Privacy Odometers and Filters: Pay-as-you-Go Composition: Advanced Composition for Privacy Odometers

-\end{lemma} \begin{proof} We will follow a similar argument as in \Cref{thm:ABPF} where we use the same martingale $\tilde M_k$ from \eqref{eq:priv_martingale}.
-We can then directly apply \Cref{cor:self_norm} to get the following for any $\beta > 0$ with probability at least $1- \delta_g/2$
+\end{lemma} \begin{proof} We will follow a similar argument as in \Cref{thm:ABPF} where we use the same martingale $M_k$ from \eqref{eq:priv_martingale}.
+We can then directly apply \Cref{cor:self_norm} to get the following for any $\beta > 0$ with probability at least $1- \delta_g$

-\end{proof} We next need to determine what value of $\beta>0$ to choose in the above result.
-If we were to set $\beta = \sum_{i=1}^k\epsilon_i^2$, then we would get asymptotically close to the same bound as in \Cref{thm:drv}, however, the $\epsilon_i$ are random variables, and their realizations cannot be used in setting $\beta$; further, we know from \Cref{thm:anti_priv} that such a bound cannot hold in this setting. \fi
+\end{proof} This above result is only useful if we can plug in a constant $x>0$.
+If we were to set $x = \sum_{i=1}^k\epsilon_i^2$, then we would get asymptotically close to the same bound as in \Cref{thm:drv}, however, the $\epsilon_i$ are random variables, and their realizations cannot be used in setting $x$; further, we know from \Cref{thm:anti_priv} that such a bound cannot hold in this setting.